-Jonathan Baillie is Chief Scientist and Senior Vice President Science & Exploration at the National Geographic Society.
+Jonathan Baillie is Chief Scientist and Executive Vice President Science & Exploration at the National Geographic Society.
 Before that, he was at the Zoological Society of London (ZSL), where he founded the EDGE of Existence Programme focusing on Evolutionarily Extinct and Globally Endangered species, which recently celebrated its 10-year anniversary.
 It was in his capacity as Conservation Programmes Director at ZSL that Jonathan met Jessica and Adam Sweidan, the founders of Synchronicity Earth.
 He has been a friend and important adviser to Synchronicity Earth ever since.
-I spoke to Jonathan to get his views on conservation, communication and our relationship with the natural world
+We spoke to Jonathan to get his views on conservation, communication and our relationship with the natural world.

 I oversee our impact-related work, all our grants and programmes.
 This includes our Explorer programmes where we work to enable leaders around the world who are trying to drive knowledge and innovation to push towards a more sustainable planet.
 It also includes our International programmes working with National Geographic partners in different regions to amplify our message and collaborate with exciting conservation leaders all over the world.